threehams/typescript-error-guide/examples/tsxFiles.md

 ```

 Adding `extends any` works.
 This doesn't force the parameter to `any` - it
 just allows anything to be used as a parameter.
-See: bounded-type-parameters.ts
+See: [Bounded Type Parameters](boundedTypeParameters).

 ```tsx
 const identity = <T extends any>(item: T): T => {